reidMaks/map_tiles/README.md

 - `ukraine_holes.dxf` – holes
 - `ukraine_full.dxf` – all features together

+## Previewing DXF files

+A simple web viewer is available at `viewer/index.html`.
+Open this file in your browser (for example using the VS Code Live Preview extension) and choose one of the generated DXF files from the `tmp/` directory to inspect it.

 If you prefer running the generator without Docker, install the Python requirements and call the script manually: